larq/docs/docs/zoo/index.md

 The model implementations will be maintained, but we will not attempt to improve these models over time by applying new training strategies or architecture innovations.

 The `sota` submodule contains top models for various scenarios.
 These models are intended to use in a [`SW 2.0`](https://medium.com/@karpathy/software-2-0-a64152b37c35)-like fashion.
-We will do our best to continuously improve the models, meaning their weights and even details about there architecture may change from release to release.
+We will do our best to continuously improve the models, which means that their weights and even details of their architectures may change from release to release.

 If you have developed or reimplemented a Binarized or other Extremely Quantized Neural Network and want to share it with the community such that future papers can build on top of your work, please add it to Larq Zoo or get in touch with us if you need any help.